-The Historic Lansdowne Theater Corporation (HLTC) engaged the firm Atkin Olshin Schade Architects in the spring of 2020 to develop the architectural design for the historic theater and the building addition to be constructed behind the theater.
+The Historic Lansdowne Theater Corporation (HLTC) engaged the firm Atkin Olshin Schade Architects to develop the architectural design for the historic theater and the building addition to be constructed behind the theater.

-After meeting with BRE Presents, the theater operator, and the HLTC to determine their needs and desires the architects set about documenting the building and then working with sub-designers and engineers to create drawings and manuals that will guide the rehabilitation of the historic theater and construction of the building addition.
+After meeting with the upcoming theater operator and the HLTC to determine their needs and desires, the architects set about documenting the building and then working with sub-designers and engineers to create drawings and manuals that will guide the rehabilitation of the historic theater and construction of the building addition.

 May to October 2019